MonashSmartStructures/ospgrillage/_sources/rst/Module description.rst.txt

     concrete = ospg.create_material(E=30*Giga*Pa, G = 20*Giga*Pa, v= 0.2)

-This command wraps Opensees material commands and chooses the appropriate material model in OpenSees to represent the material.
+This command wraps OpenSees material commands and chooses the appropriate material model in OpenSees to represent the material.
 For example, *Concrete01* and *Steel01* of OpenSees library is used to represent most concrete and steel material.

 These material model can be found in `OpenSees database for concrete and steel <https://openseespydoc.readthedocs.io/en/latest/src/uniaxialMaterial.html#steel-reinforcing-steel-materials>`_.